Ronatos/COP3703-simple-movie-rental-system-using-mysql/readme.txt

                     II.
 Determine which value to update
                         - First name
                         - Last name
+                e.
+Add actor to movie
+                f.
+Add director to movie
+                g.
+Add genre to movie
             3. Delete an item
                 a.
 Delete Movie
                     I. Search for movie